Quasinormal Ringing and Unruh-Verlinde Temperature of the Frolov Black Hole: Grey-body Factors

 To compute the grey-body factors, we analyze the wave equation under scattering boundary conditions that allow for an incident wave from spatial infinity.
 Owing to the symmetry of the scattering problem, this is equivalent to studying a wave incident from the horizon.
 The appropriate boundary conditions for the field \(\Psi(r_*)\) are given by

 where \(R\) and \(T\) are the reflection and transmission coefficients, respectively.

-Because the effective potential has a single barrier-like peak and falls off monotonically toward both infinities, the WKB approximation~\cite{Konoplya:2003ii} can be reliably applied to compute \(R\) and \(T\).
-Since \(\omega^2\) is real, the first-order WKB approximation yields real values for \(R\) and \(T\), satisfying
+Because the effective potential has a single barrier-like peak and falls off monotonically toward both infinities, the WKB approximation~\cite{Konoplya:2003ii} can be reliably applied to compute $R$ and $T$.
+Since \(\omega^2\) is real, where $R$ and $T$ are the complex reflection and transmission amplitudes, respectively.
+The normalization condition ensuring energy conservation is

 From the reflection coefficient, the transmission coefficient for each multipole number \(\ell\) can be obtained as